By using this site, you agree to the Privacy Policy and Terms of Use.

 • What medicines require electronic export certificates?

-• How does the digital system improve processing times?
+• How does the digital system change the process?

 UK Pharmaceutical Export Process Digitisation